bartw/vexnimo/README.md

 I copied the Prettier intermezzo from one of my other [articles](https://levelup.gitconnected.com/agnita-authentication-for-create-react-app-using-aws-cognito-80cde1fb781b) because I really like Prettier, but I did not want to come up with all that stuff again.

 I do have to mention one more thing about Prettier.
 When you build a Next.js app, Next.js creates a `.next` folder where it puts all kinds of compiled files.
 There's no need to format these, you don't even need to check it in.
-But Prettier doesn't now this so you should tell Prettier.
+But Prettier doesn't know this so you should tell Prettier.

 ```shell
 echo ".next" >> .prettierignore